Traffic stop: Reducing minor traffic stops

+responsible for equipment violations, but VEH 40001(e) says, except for out-of-state cars, not to cite the driver, so there is little reason for a traffic stop instead of mailing a ticket.

 75% of police have not received recent hands-on training in removing a noncompliant person from a vehicle.
 Noncompliance was most common in cases of alcohol, drugs or illegal activity, and 42% of noncompliance involved disobeying the officer, while 24% involved not answering the officer' questions, a practice recommended by lawyers.

 Some North Carolina cities encouraged drivers to refuse searches by requiring the officer to get a signed form, which clarified the voluntary nature of searches.